Ares1605/Ares1605/README.md

 </div>
 <div align="left">
   <p>
    🚀 I am currently a third-year college student majoring in <strong>Computer Science</strong>.
-My initial impressions to Computer Science was being fascinated by the complexities of software, and how much goes into making a scalable product.
+My initial impressions to the field was being fascinated by the complexities of software, and how much goes into making a scalable product.
 Today, I'm trying to learn everything between stage 0 of creating a product to maintaining and upkeeping software.
   </p>
 </div>